 - 1. Identification of the issues to be addressed and statistics and studies supporting the need for the project; - 2.
 Consideration of how the project will address the issue or impact the program; - 3.
 Identification of who will be the project target; - 4.
 Description of the end product of the project and its uses; - 5.
 Description of the tangible value of the project to TMSL or TSU, or both; - 6.
 Identification of the project term; - 7.
 Names of Staff members who will oversee the project; - 8.
 The project's marketing plan; - 9.
 The cost of the project; - 10.
 Potential funding sources for the project; and - 11.
-The plan for process evaluation and outcome evaluation.
+The plan for process evaluation and outcome evaluation. - 3.4.

-3.4.
 The 2012 Strategic Planning Committee.
 With this background, a review team consisting of Institute Board Officers, the Law School dean, and Institute staff and students began to craft a vision of how the Institute would shape its future.
 The review team's vision was shared at the November 1, 2012, meeting of the Institute Board.
 The Board created and appointed members to a Strategic Planning Committee to revise and update the existing strategic plan to encompass the new vision.
-Law School Professor Ana Otero chaired the Strategic Planning Committee, and members included Docia Rudley, Executive Director of Assessment; Professor Fernando Navarro-Colon; Professor Okezie Chukwumerije; Mary Kelly, Adjunct Professor; and Institute staff members Lucinda Daniels, Associate Director for Publications and Student Development; Professor Anthony S. Haughton, Associate Director for the Center for Criminal Justice; Andreience Hines, Sr., Administrative Assistant; and Sarah R. Guidry, Interim Executive Director.
+Law School Professor Ana Otero chaired the Strategic Planning Committee, and members included Docia Rudley, Executive Director of Assessment; Professor Fernando Navarro-Colon; Professor Okezie Chukwumerije; Mary Kelly, Adjunct Professor; and Institute staff members Lucinda Daniels, Associate Director for Publications and Student Development; Professor Anthony S. Haughton, Associate Director for the Center for Criminal Justice; Andreience Hines, Sr., Administrative Assistant; and Sarah R. Guidry, Interim Executive Director. - 3.5.

-3.5.
 Proposed revisions.
 The Strategic Planning Committee met on March 4, 2013, March 20, 2013, April 3, 2013, and April 9, 2013.
 The Committee began its work by revising the Institute Mission Statement consistent with the current work and future vision for the Institute and proposed revised components of the plan over a number of months.
-The proposed revisions were thus the result of a thorough process of evaluation of the Institute's performance through 2012; reconsideration of the Institute's operational methods, assessment of program strengths and weaknesses, and consideration of implementation of the Plan for the upcoming years.
+The proposed revisions were thus the result of a thorough process of evaluation of the Institute's performance through 2012; reconsideration of the Institute's operational methods, assessment of program strengths and weaknesses, and consideration of implementation of the Plan for the upcoming years. - 3.6.

-3.6.
 The 2013 Update components.
 The 2013 Update (Part B of this Report) restates and revises the Mission, Vision, and Core Beliefs of the Institute (Section I); outlines multi-year goals and objectives (Section II); and provides for implementation of a program for assessment of Institute programs (Section III).
 The 2013 Update is intended to serve as a flexible guide for current and future students, Board members, alumni, and Institute staff.

-3.7.
-Board approval.
-The Strategic Planning Committee presented a draft of the 2013 Update to the Institute Board Executive Committee on April 4, 2013.
-The Executive Committee recommended presentation of the 2013 Update to the full Board for consideration of adoption at its April 18, 2013 meeting.
+April 18, 2013 n n of the 2013 Update to the full Board for consideration of adoption. or adoption at